object-oriented-python/object-oriented-programming/doc/source/4_style.rst

     $ flake8 --docstring-convention numpy

 or by saving the configuration option in a config file.
-For example you can add a file :file:`setup.cfg` alongside :file:`setup.py` at the top of your git repository, and include the following:
+For example you can add a file :file:`setup.cfg` alongside :file:`pyproject.toml` at the top of your git repository, and include the following:

 .. code-block:: python3